krobot-framework/krobot-docs/guide/advanced-commands.md

 });
 ```

-In this example, the commands will not be " test ", and " hello ", but " !test ", and " !hello ", because they are registered in a group with the " ! " prefix.
+In this example, the commands will not be `test`, and `hello`, but `!test`, and `!hello`, because they are registered in a group with the `!` prefix.
 Obviously, commands registered outside this group will not have the prefix on them.

 ## Middlewares

 Command middlewares are functions that triggers before some command call.
 They can be used on multiple commands, and they can cancel a command call.

-The command builder has two functions : middleware and middlewares, in this case, use middleware.
+The command builder has two functions : `middleware` and `middlewares`, in this case, use `middleware`.
 We will use the other one later.

 ```java
 commands.make("test", (context, args) ->